socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 ### Goal and Purpose (When to Use and When not to Use)

+> *As a domain-driven designer, I want to (de-)compose system landscape and team organization so that system parts can be developed, deployed, scaled, and changed independently.*

 According to A. Brandolini's [InfoQ article on strategic DDD](https://www.infoq.com/articles/ddd-contextmapping) that develops an example in several steps, there are four particular reasons to bother about model partitioning and model/context boundaries:

 * Same term, different meaning (homonym)